India-China border dispute: Can the peace last? – DW – 11/06/2024

 After their talks, both Modi and Xi made pledges to improve bilateral relations and praised the recent progress towards solving territorial disputes in the Himalayas.

-It signaled a potential thaw between the two Asian giants since clashes between their troops in 2020 over their border — which killed at least 20 Indian and four Chinese soldiers.
+It signaled a potential thaw between the two Asian giants since border clashes between their troops in 2020, which killed at least 20 Indian and four Chinese soldiers.

 China and India, the world's two most populous nations, are intense rivals and have accused each other of trying to seize territory along their de facto border, known as the Line of Actual Control (LAC).